 Networking can be one of the most effective ways to find a job in your field of interest.
 It gives you an additional source of opportunities and an inside edge in today's job market.
-Developing a network can be initimidating for a lot of students.
-Simply follow the guidelines listed below to become an expert at networking.
+Developing a network can intimidate for a lot of students.
+Follow the guidelines listed below to become an expert at networking.

 Advantages of Networking